Sounds too good to be true? Read On…….

 It’s here again - silly season is upon us!
 However, this doesn’t mean you have to suffer as a consequence of having a great time, simply follow a few simple tricks and we guarantee you will come out the other side not only feeling healthy and energised but ready to tackle the new year in style.

-There are some simple tactics we can use to minimise the damage when attending the whirlwind of works Christmas parties, friends’ soirees and the like.
+There are some simple tactics we can use to minimise the damage when attending the whirlwind of works Christmas parties, friends’ soirees other seasonal celebrations.
 If you know there are going to be canapes and nibbles on offer then eat a healthy meal before you go out to take the edge off the temptation!
 A meal high in healthy fats such as avocado and olive oil slow the digestive system down, this in turn will slow down the absorption of alcohol into your bloodstream.
 If you don’t have time to do this before you go out then there are plenty of traditional, seasonal foods which are packed with health benefits – seek out vitamin and mineral rich foods.
-Head for the crudities, raw carrots and cucumbers dipped in hummus or salsa, nibble on brazil nuts, walnuts and almonds, these are packed with antioxidant vitamin E, brain boosting fats and essential minerals!
+Head for the crudities, raw carrots and cucumbers dipped in hummus or salsa, nibble on brazil nuts, walnuts and almonds, these are packed with antioxidant vitamin E, brain boosting fats and essential minerals.

-If you are going to be eating a sit down meal then healthier options can include lean meat and an abundance of vegetables – traditional winter vegetables such as brussels sprouts, carrots, swede, butternut squash and turnips are packed with fibre, vitamins and minerals.
+If you are going to be eating a sit down meal, then healthier options can include lean meat and an abundance of vegetables – traditional winter vegetables such as brussels sprouts, carrots, swede, butternut squash and turnips are packed with fibre, vitamins and minerals.
 Substitute regular potato for sweet potato if this is an option and don’t skimp on the butter – yes you heard right – butter is rich in short and medium chain fatty acids and recent research has shown that not only can these raise beneficial HDL cholesterol, lower the risk of stroke and support the immune system they can even contribute to weight loss.

 Don’t just Survive this Christmas, Thrive by following these 9 Simple Tips!